TanvirArjel/CustomValidation/README.md

 # Custom Validation
 This is a custom model validation library for any C# and .NET projects.

 ## How do I get started?

-### For Any C# and .NET Application:
+### For any C# and .NET Application:

  First install the lastest version of `TanvirArjel.CustomValidation` [nuget package](https://www.nuget.org/packages/TanvirArjel.CustomValidation/) into your project as follows: